Aliozzaim/LETOTABLE/README.md

 # LETOTABLE

 LETOTABLE is a user interface project that allows users to manage and track expenses.
-The project provides a clean and user-friendly interface for viewing and filtering expenses.
+The project provides a clean and user-friendly interface for viewing and filtering expenses

 ## Live Demo